Southeast Asia's AI Talent Crisis: Only 20% of Professionals Are Actually Ready

 | Philippines | Emerging | Retaining talent (brain drain) | 12-15% |

-Southeast Asia is scaling AI faster than it is building the workforce to support it.
+Southeast Asia is scaling AI faster than it's building the workforce to support it.
 The region's firms are ahead of the global average in moving past pilots, but 20% of executives cite a critical shortage of senior AI-ready leadership as a major blocker.
 The infrastructure is being built.
 The models are available.
-The missing piece is the human capital layer that makes everything work.

-Databricks' Joseph Bosco argues that the biggest obstacle to scaling AI in Southeast Asia is not model sophistication but data quality, and the people who understand both data and business are the scarcest resource of all.
+Databricks' Joseph Bosco argues that the biggest obstacle to scaling AI in Southeast Asia isn't model sophistication but data quality, and the people who understand both data and business are the scarcest resource of all.
+This challenge is compounded by the fact that Singapore SMEs fall behind as employees race ahead on AI, creating a disconnect between organisational readiness and individual capability.

 Do I need a computer science degree to work in AI?

-Which Southeast Asian country is best for starting an AI career?
+Which Southeast Asian country offers the best AI career opportunities?